 Access TTS Volume 4, Issue 2, 2023 – Special Issue on Socio-Technical Ecosystem Considerations: An Emergent Research Agenda for AI… Read More

 The Society on Social Implications of Technology is one of seven IEEE technical societies that make up IEEE Division VI.

 The fact that science denial is deeply implicated in identity helps explain why science deniers are usually unmoved by contrary evidence that on a purely rational level should be extremely convincing.

 Listen in on this Economist podcast… featuring IEEE Transactions on Technology and Society EIC Katina Michael.

 Registration Now Open!
 IEEE International Symposium on Technology and Society (ISTAS 2023)

 IST-Africa 2023 took place in Tshwane, South Africa from 31 May to 02 June, hosted by the Government of South… Read More

 Strengers, an Associate Professor of Digital Technology at Monash University, and Kennedy, a postdoc at RMIT University, Melbourne, VIC, Australia, argue that if we proceed down the current path of making our digital assistants, fembots, gynoids, and voice-activated devices look, sound, and/or behave like simulacra of women, we risk reinforcing traditional gender stereotypes in ways that could rebound on real women.

-The IEEE Society on Social Implications of Technology announces the selection of Jeremy Pitt, Professor of Intelligent and Self-Organizing Systems at Imperial College, London, U.K., as Editor-in-Chief of IEEE Technology and Society Magazine, beginning January 1, 2018.
+The IEEE Society on Social Implications of Technology (SSIT) announces the selection of Roba Abbas of the University of Wollongong, Australia, as Co-Editor-in-Chief of the IEEE Transactions on Technology and Society (TTS), beginning May 9, 2023.